 Our aim is continue to develop our learning community into a stronger supported environment where students' success is supported by the collaborative efforts of knowledgeable teachers who are organised to address the needs of diverse learners.

 We endeavour to address student learning at both levels of the learning continuum.
-We offer a Gifted and Talented program and a Special Needs teacher.
+We offer enrichment K to 6 and cater for Special Needs based upon funding.

 School Performance in State-Wide Tests and Examinations